puresmash/be/README.md

 sass -v
 ```

-Then compile your edited scss file by following command for generating new css file.
+Then compile your edited scss file by the following command for generating new css file.

 ```sh
 npm run sass